 \section{Conclusion}

-{ In this paper, we investigate a general one-stage training strategy to enhance the training efficiency of the existing GANs.
-Based on their adversarial objectives, we categorize GANs into two classes, Symmetric GANs and Asymmetric GANs.
-For Symmetric GANs, the gradient computation of generator can be obtained from the back-propagation of discriminator during the training of discriminator.
+{ In this paper, we investigate a general one-stage training strategy to enhance the training efficiency of GANs.
+We categorize GANs into two classes, Symmetric GANs and Asymmetric GANs.
+For Symmetric GANs, the gradient computation of generator is obtained from the back-propagation of discriminator during the training.
 The parameters of both generator and discriminator can therefore be updated in one stage.
-For Asymmetric GANs, we propose a gradient decomposition method, which integrate the asymmetric adversarial losses during forward inference, and decomposes their gradients during back-propagation to separately update generator and discriminator in one stage.
+For Asymmetric GANs, we propose a gradient decomposition method, which integrates the asymmetric adversarial losses during forward inference, and decomposes their gradients during back-propagation to separately update generator and discriminator in one stage.
 We analyze the relation between the above solutions and unify them into our one-stage training strategy.
-Finally, we computationally analyze the training speedup ratio for OSGANs against TSGANs.
-The experimental results demonstrate that our proposed OSGANs achieve $1.5\times$ speedup over TSGANs, regardless of the network architectures of the generator and discriminator, and meanwhile preserves the performances of TSGANs.
+Finally, we computationally analyze the training speedup ratio for OSGANs against TSGANs. {Experimental results demonstrate that OSGANs achieve more than $1.5\times$ speedup over TSGANs, and meanwhile preserve the results of TSGANs. } }